gdennie/nix-pills/pills/17-nixpkgs-overriding-packages.md

 { a = 1; b = 2; c = 3; }
 ```

-In the first case we computed pkgs with the overrides, in the second case we also included the overridden attributes in the result.
+In the first case we computed pkgs with the overrides, in the second case we *also* included the overridden input attributes in the result.

 ## Overriding nixpkgs packages